defikids/defikids-dapp/README.md

 <!-- CONTRIBUTING -->

-## Contributing
+## Contributing:

-Contributions are what make the open source community such an amazing place to learn, inspire, and create.
-Any contributions you make are **greatly appreciated**.
+Thanks for taking the time to contribute!
+Contributions are what make the open-source community such an amazing place to learn, inspire, and create.
+Any contributions you make will benefit everybody and are appreciated.

+Please try to create bug reports that are:

+<i>Reproducible.
+Include steps to reproduce the problem.</i>
+<i>Specific.
+Include as much detail as possible: which version, what environment, etc.</i>
+<i>Unique.
+Do not duplicate existing opened issues.</i>
+<i>Scoped to a Single Bug.
+One bug per report.</i>

+### Steps:

 1. Fork the Project
 2. Create your Feature Branch (`git checkout -b feature/AmazingFeature`)